Confidentiality and Privacy

 Influenza

-It is strongly encouraged for all students in the health professions, and students in the clinical years will be required to document accepting or declining the vaccine.
+Yearly flu vaccine is required for all medical and PA students.
+It is strongly encouraged for all other students in the health professions.
 It is provided free of charge during the fall and early winter (assuming supplies are adequate).

 COVID Vaccination